Considering a raw food diet for your dog?

 Nature gets it right every time

-I’m a pretty big advocate that nature always gets things right, so with this thought process when thinking about my pets, my decision is made pretty easy and so can yours be if you are considering a raw food diet for your dog.
+We're pretty big advocates that nature always gets things right, so with this thought process when thinking about our pets, the decision is made pretty easy and so can yours be if you are considering a raw food diet for your dog.

 What does nature tell the carnivorous animals (dogs and cats) they need to consume to survive in the wild?
 Therefore what is nature then telling us as a pet parent what our domesticated carnivorous pets be should be fed?